 A judge can weigh any number of relevant factors when determining Spousal support awards.
 In the state of Florida, judges cannot consider “fault grounds,” which includes domestic violence; however, similarly to asset division, domestic violence may indirectly impact parts of the settlement if abuse affected income or earning power, emotional well being, or other factors that affect employability.
 This could also affect alimony awards if the judge determines one spouse needs alimony and whether the other spouse can pay it.

-Contact a Domestic Violence Divorce Lawyer in Jacksonville and Orange Park, Florida
+Contact a Domestic Violence Divorce Lawyer in Jacksonville, Orange Park and Daytona Beach, Florida

 Domestic violence is a very complicated and intricate factor in a divorce settlement.
 There are various complications that can cause serious issues in the realm of parenting plans and the division of assets.
 Any party who is a victim of domestic violence or a victim of accusation should strongly consider seeking the assistance of an attorney to ensure the safety of their rights and their overall long term interests.